Prakharsahu10/Prepwise/README.md

-# Echofy - AI-Powered Interview Practice Platform
+# Prepwise - AI-Powered Interview Practice Platform

-Echofy is a modern web application that helps users prepare for technical interviews using AI-powered practice sessions and feedback.
+Prepwise is a modern web application that helps users prepare for technical interviews using AI-powered practice sessions and feedback.
 The platform provides a realistic interview experience with instant feedback and personalized guidance.

 ## Features